hasnat/redux-modules/docs/motivation.md

 - an action creator
 - a reducer function

-These pieces are often divided into separate files, eg:
+One strategy is to divide these pieces into separate files:
 ```
 actions/
   todos.js